Prelude to the Mishima Incident: 1968 (Shōwa 43)

-On February 25, 1968, eleven people including Yukio Mishima, Kazuhiko Nakatsuji (中辻和彦), Kiyoshi Bandai (万代潔), Hiroshi Mochimaru (持丸博), Yoshio Itō (伊藤好雄), Tetsuho Miyazawa (宮沢徹甫), and Tsutomu Abe (阿部勉) created a blood oath (血盟状, ketsumei-jou) at the Ikuseisha (育誠社)'s Controversy Journal office in the Kokaji Building (小鍛冶ビル) on Ginza 8-chōme, Chūō-ku.
-Mishima wrote in large letters in ink (墨, sumi), "Pledge: February 25, 1968, We pledge to become a cornerstone for the Imperial Nation (皇国, Koukoku) with the spirit of the samurai, that the pride of the males of Yamato (大和)," and each person signed with blood collected from pricking their little fingers with a razor.
+On February 25, 1968, eleven people including Yukio Mishima, Kazuhiko Nakatsuji, Kiyoshi Bandai, Hiroshi Mochimaru, Yoshio Itō, Tetsuho Miyazawa, and Tsutomu Abe created a blood oath (血盟状, ketsumei-jou) at the Ikuseisha (育誠社)'s Controversy Journal office in the Kokaji Building (小鍛冶ビル) on Ginza 8-chōme, Chūō-ku.
+Mishima wrote in large letters in sumi ink (墨), "Pledge: February 25, 1968, We pledge to become a cornerstone for the Imperial Nation (皇国, Koukoku) with the spirit of the samurai, that the pride of the males of Yamato (大和)," and each person signed with blood collected from pricking their little fingers with a razor.
 Mishima signed using his real name, "Kimitake Hiraoka" (平岡公威).

 At that time, Mishima said, "Even if written in blood, a paper will fly away if you blow on it.
 But the promise we have made here will live forever.
 Let's all drink this blood together."
 And before he was about to drink it himself, he made everyone laugh by saying, "Hey, anyone here who has a contagious disease, raise your hand," and then they all drank together.
 They had put salt in the blood to prevent it from solidifying.

-For one month from March 1, the Controversy Journal group, headed by Hiroshi Mochimaru, enlisted with Mishima at the Camp Takigahara of the Japan Ground Self-Defense Force Fuji School (陸上自衛隊富士学校, Rikujō jieitai Fuji gakkō) for a trial enlistment in the JGSDF.
+For one month from March 1, the Controversy Journal group, headed by Hiroshi Mochimaru, enlisted with Mishima at the Camp Takigahara of the JGSDF Fuji School for a trial enlistment in the JGSDF.
 Just before the event, five students from Chuo University were unable to attend due to the end of their strike, so Mochimaru asked Jun Yano (矢野潤) of the Japan Students' League to help out in their place, and in response, Masakatsu Morita enlisted a week late.
 Mishima was impressed and took notice of Morita's efforts to participate in the arduous training despite the fact that he had broken his right leg while skiing during spring break and was undergoing treatment.